Development status of Dongzhai Tea Garden / Wuliang Heart Project

 So far, hardly any substances of concern have been found in the Dongzhai teas.
 Therefore, hardly any minimisation measures or measures to improve the hygiene were necessary.

 There has been only once been a very light trace of glyphosate, a herbicide, in a Dongzhai tea.
 The residue value was so low that one cannot assume a prohibited application in organic agriculture.
-In the vicinity of the tea garden, there are still conventionally grown cultivated tea cultivation areas, which are managed in small-scale agriculture by the peasants of the municipality of Zhengwan.
+In the vicinity of the tea garden, there are still conventionally grown cultivated tea cultivation areas, which are managed in small-scale agriculture by the smallholders of the municipality of Zhengwan.
 Presumably, the glyphosate came from the surrounding conventional agriculture and reached the tea through streams and the watering system of the tea garden.
 Hardly any precautionary measures can be taken to prevent this.
 Glyphosate is widely used worldwide and is used in large quantities in conventional agriculture, for weed removal on roadsides and by private households.

 The Dongzhai tea garden maintains safety distances to the conventionally cultivated areas in order to reduce the risk of contamination of the organic tea cultivation areas by conventional agriculture.
 In the last two years, no glyphosate residues have been found anymore in the Dongzhai tea.
 Every tea lot of Fairbiotea is analysed in the laboratory.
 In case that a questionable contamination is detected, the cause will immediately be investigated and measures are undertaken to minimise these substances.